AaryanAgrawal96/URL-Shortener/README.md

     npm start
     # The server will typically run on port 8001 (or as configured in index.js)
     ```
-    The server will now be running at `http://localhost:8001` (or your chosen port).
+    The server will now be running at `http://localhost:8001`.

 ---